 A ring shank nail has a series of circular threads which are used to create a secure grip.
 The rings sit within wood fibres, providing resistance which means that the ring shank nail is less easily pulled out of the material.
 This makes ring shank nails twice as resistant to being pulled out compared with smooth shank nails.

-A ring shank nail should be used on softwood that isn’t known to split, and should not be used on hardwood as it will damage the material if and when the ring shank nail is removed.
+Be mindful when using a ring shank nail on softwood and hardwood.
+They are only suitable if the softwood isn’t known to split.
+For hardwood, bear in mind it will damage the material if the ring shank nail is removed.

 Smooth shank nails